javalent/dice-roller/README.md

 Simply place a code block with your formula in your note (such as `` `dice: XdX` ``) and in preview mode it will be replaced with the result of the dice rolls.
 The result can then be re-rolled by clicking on it.

-### Tooltip

-The result in preview mode has a tooltip that will appear when you hover over it.

-It displays the formula used to calculate the result on the top line, and displays the calculated rolls on the bottom line.

 ### Dice Formula

 The parser supports addition, subtraction, multiplication, division, and exponents of an arbitrary number of dice or static numbers.
 Spaces are removed before the formula is parsed.